shafayetnur217/shafayet-nur.github.io/index.md

 ---
-layout: home
-title: "Welcome"
+title: "Home"
-author_profile: true
+layout: default
 ---

-# Hi, I'm Shafayet Nur 👋
+# 👋 Welcome!

-I’m a bioinformatics researcher and teaching assistant passionate about metagenomics and computational biology.
+Hi, I’m **Shafayet Nur**, a bioinformatics researcher and teaching assistant.

-- 🔬 Researching microbial communities and nitrogen cycling
+I study microbial communities and nitrogen cycling through metagenomic analysis.

-- 💻 Skilled in Python, R, Bash, and high-performance computing
+I’m passionate about:
+- Computational biology and genome analysis
+- Data-driven microbial ecology
-- 🎓 Dedicated to teaching and mentoring students
+- Teaching and mentoring in the biological sciences

+👉 Learn more about me through the links above.